mtgeorgin/flickr/README.md

 ## Getting Started

-- Clone the repo and run FlickrSearch.xcodeproj
+- Clone the repo and run FlickrImageSearch.xcodeproj
 - Run the project and search for any keyword like "kittens".
 - The application uses the ViewInspector package for Unit Testing.